-Other reasons for the 9 foot limit: the higher the hedge the more impossible to keep trimmed, requiring tall ladders in a tight area (see pic: our very tight area on our right side of the wall.
-Note also: West neighbor's hedges shown in back are actually 6 ft from our roof.
-A side view pic is below).
+Other reasons for the 9 foot limit: the higher the hedge the more impossible to keep trimmed, requiring tall ladders in a tight area.
+See pic: our very tight area on our right side of wall.
+(Note also: the west neighbor's hedges shown in the pic are actually 6 ft from our roof.
+A side view pic of the distance is below).

 We also keep soffits painted on this historic home, and we put shutters up, all using tall ladders annually in this tight space that may have hedge branches that would make this hazardous.
 The wall is only 5.5 ft high in that area.
-Take out a tape measure, and one can see that a 9 ft hedge is huge enough, with 35 ft wide of hedges pouring out 4 feet over our wall in that tight space (see pic).
+With a tape measure one can see that 9 feet is tall enough, with 35 ft wide of hedges pouring out 4 feet over our wall in that tight space (see pic).
 Our AC unit is back there too!